 - 3 out of an additional set of 3

-For hospitals and CAHs, the eligibility requirements are a bit different.
-They are required to meet:
+For hospitals and CAHs, the eligibility requirements were a bit different, including:

-- 5 out of 10 from the menu set
+- 5 out of 10 of the menu set objectives

 - 15 clinical quality measures